xinwenfu/GenCyber/FieldTrips/V3/README.md

 <img width="640" alt="image" src="Imgs/WindowsVMScreenshot.png" />

 ## Persistence
-### Windows UAC
-Windows UAC (User Account Control) is a security feature in Microsoft Windows that helps prevent unauthorized changes to the operating system.
-It limits application software to standard user privileges until an administrator authorizes an increase in privilege (called elevation).
-When a program tries to make system-level changes—like installing software, modifying system files, or changing Windows settings—UAC pops up a dialog asking for permission.
-* If you’re logged in as a standard user, it will ask for an administrator password.
-* If you’re logged in as an administrator, it will ask you to confirm the action.

-By default in modern Windows (Vista and later), every program you start runs with standard user privileges, even if you are logged in as an administrator.
-This reduces the risk of malware or accidental changes damaging the system, since even if malicious software runs, it cannot silently make high-level changes without triggering a UAC prompt.

-For example, even if you’re logged in as an administrator in Windows, programs (including CMD) do not automatically start with full administrative rights.
-* When you open CMD normally (just by clicking it), it runs with standard user privileges.
-This means it cannot modify protected system files, registry hives, or system services.
-* To get full administrator rights, you must explicitly start CMD with elevation:
-  * Right-click Command Prompt → “Run as administrator”, or
-  * Launch it from a shortcut that’s configured to always run elevated.

-In our case, when you click *vchat.exe*, it runs with standard user privileges.
-If you right-click vchat.exe and “Run as administrator”, it runs with full administrative rights.
-In the later case, when vhcat is compromised, the attacker has full administrative rights.
-In the former case, when vhcat is compromised, the attacker has only standard user privileges.

 ### Move malware into startup folder
 The user startup folder does not need the Admin priviledge.
 Refer to [Deploying persistent backdoor](https://github.com/xinwenfu/GenCyber/tree/main/SoftwareSecurity#hands-on-5-deploying-persistent-backdoor).
 Note: the lab environment of deploying persistent backdoor is different from ours here.